fallen-icarus/cardano-address-book/README.md

 }
 ```

+Note: if you try to query a beacon token that has never been minted before, you will get an api error when you try to query the beacon.
+This is due the the beacon itself being part of the Blockfrost api url.

 ### Updating The Address Book
 Whenever you want to change the address associated to a certain alias, just add a new entry with the updated address for that alias.
 When the query is done off-chain, the newest entry always replaces the older one.

 Only the aliases being changed/added need to be submitted in any transaction.
 The off chain query will always be able to find all of the entries and properly aggregate them.

+### Burning The Address Book Beacon
+As previously stated, burning the beacon is possible as long as the related payment pubkey signs the transaction.
+There is no need to burn the beacon between uses.
+If you do burn the beacon, the address book cannot be updated again until the beacon is re-minted.

 ## Will This Cause Blockchain Bloat?
 Each address entry is only about 100 bytes.
 I do not believe this will cause any issues related to blockchain bloat.